ashkan117/web-portfolio/content/posts/flip-matrix-brute-force.md

 ```python
 total_sum = sum(matrix[r][c] for c in range(len(cols) // 2) for r in range(len(rows) // 2))
 ```

+Therefore, viewing the quadrants as a subset of the matrix that you can easily iterate over makes it easier to reason about.

 ## Putting it all together
 ```python